Nursing Foot Care

 Distance Education

-Due to COVID-19, Clinical will be held at facilities set up in Brandon, depending on the availability of instructors and clinical sites.
-These clinical occur over two days on a weekend.
+Clinicals will be held at facilities set up in Brandon, depending on the availability of instructors and clinical sites.
+These clinicals occur over two days on a weekend.
 Travel and accommodations are the responsibility of the student.
+All clinical and lab requirements must be completed in Manitoba.

 To see when courses are being offered throughout the year, the costs and how long you have to complete them, click on the schedule below.

-The deadline to register is the 20th of the prior month however, you can register at any time - you don’t need to wait for the deadline.
+The deadline to register is the 20th of the month prior however, you can register at any time - you don't need to wait for the deadline.
 For example, for February 1st courses, the deadline to register is January 20th.